mplex/multigraph/README.md

 ![stress layout of `floflies` with clustering](figs/flofliesatt-stress2.png) [vector image](figs/flofliesatt-stress2.pdf)

+Hence colors can be established in different ways, and the `alpha` vector argument serves to set the transparency of vertices, edges, and background colors respectively.

 *Beware that alpha transparency renders differently according to the device used by* **`grDevices`**